-Hair loves moisture so that a dry shampoo spray can be a great option, too.
+Hair loves moisture, so a dry shampoo spray can be a great option, too.
 To make it, you will need:

 Step 1: Add 3 tbsp arrowroot powder to a bowl/glass.

-Note: Since my spray bottle was small, I added a bit less water.
-So, if your final mixture looks thinner and more liquid – don’t worry, it is supposed to be like that.
+Note: Since my spray bottle was small, I added less water.
+So, if your final mixture looks thinner and more liquid – don’t worry; it is supposed to be like that.

 Step 4: Add a couple of drops of essential oil.

 Step 5: Mix all the ingredients.